vikramforsk2019/Any-Object-Detection-API/README.md

 # Any-Object-Detection-API
-by using this Flask api we can detect any object detection using yolo3. we have only these 3 things requirements:
+Creating Flask api and object detection using yolo3. we have only these 3 things requirements:

 # 1.Pretrained weights file    (yolov3.weights)